realFrogboy/Avdeev/branch-how-to.md

-в репозитории друга создать ветку со своей фамилией: git branch surname, переключиться в новую ветку: git checkout surname, добавить в репозиторий файл branch-how-to.md.
+To creatte the branch with your surname: git branch surname, check to new branch: git checkout surname, add file to repository  branch-how-to.md.